nkrumahsamuel665-bit/airbnb-clone-project/README.md

 ### 5. Payment Integration
 Supports secure processing of payments between guests and hosts.
 It ensures smooth financial transactions and booking confirmations.

+## API Security
+To ensure the safety of users and the integrity of the platform, the backend APIs will implement the following security measures:

+### 1. Authentication
+Only registered users can access protected endpoints using secure login credentials or tokens.
+➡ This protects user accounts and ensures only verified users interact with the system.

+### 2. Authorization
+Different roles (e.g., host, guest, admin) will have specific permissions.
+➡ This prevents unauthorized access, such as a guest trying to manage properties they do not own.

+### 3. Rate Limiting
+Limits the number of requests a user or client can make within a set time.
+➡ This protects the system against abuse and denial-of-service (DoS) attacks.

+### 4. Data Encryption
+Sensitive data, like passwords and payment details, will be encrypted in storage and during transfer.
+➡ This ensures privacy and protects financial transactions.

+### 5. Input Validation & Sanitization
+All inputs will be validated to prevent injection attacks (e.g., SQL injection, XSS).
+➡ This ensures the database and system remain secure.